 Writing the actual emails of your autoresponder series might be the hardest part of this job.
 You may even want to outsource it to a professional copywriter.
 However, if you still want to learn how to do it yourself, here’s what you should keep in mind:

-• Focus on the reader first.
+- Focus on the reader first.
 You should always write your emails to address the needs of your subscribers, not yours.
 Offer ways to solve their problems, don’t simply talk about your products and how great they are.
 Ask yourself, what are the biggest pain points for my subscribers?
 How can I solve their current problem in this email?

-• Use personalization.
-Personalizing the content of your emails will make it so much more relevant and valuable to them.
+- Use personalization.
+Personalising the content of your emails will make it so much more relevant and valuable to them.
 Personalization goes beyond sticking your subscriber’s first name into the email.
 You need to tailor the actual content of the email to address their needs.
 For instance, an online retailer will find it much more valuable to read an email with the subject line, “How to build backlinks to your eCommerce store” than just a generic subject line, “How to build backlinks.”

-• Write great subject lines.
+- Write great subject lines.
 David Ogilvy once said that 80 cents of your dollar should be spent on writing headlines.
 With emails, the subject line is just as important.
 If it doesn’t catch your attention, you won’t open it.
 So, spend the majority of your time writing and polishing your subject line.
 A great email subject line entices curiosity about the content of the email.
 It’s also personal, and highly relevant to the recipient.

 Step 4: Monitor and Improve

 Although it is mostly hands-off, an email autoresponder series is not something that you should create one day and then completely forget about the next.
 To get the best results, monitor the performance of your emails to identify areas that need improvement.
-Then, A/B test some changes in order to make those improvements.
+Then, A/B test some changes to make those improvements.

 Here’s what you should pay attention to when you analyze your autoresponder campaigns:

-• Open rates.
+- Open rates.
 If your open rates aren’t where you want them, consider the following: Is this autoresponder relevant to your list?
 Are your subject lines as good as they can be?
 Are you sending your emails at the best times?

-• Unsubscribe rate.
+- Unsubscribe rate.
 Unsubscribes are always going to happen no matter what, and that’s usually okay because those people probably wouldn’t have bought from you anyway.
 However, a high unsubscribe rate can indicate that you are losing potential customers.
 Check the following: Why did people subscribe to your list in the first place, and are you delivering on that promise?
 Is the content of your autoresponder highly relevant to the segment it is being sent to?
-Are you sending too many sales emails with too little value emails?
+Are you sending too many sales emails with too few value emails?

 Now that you can automate and target each of your email marketing campaigns, you can turn those campaigns into a sales machine!